scatrin/sep-22-developers/githubteacher-tampa.md

 # Tampa, Fl

-### Places Visit
+### Places to Visit
+- The Sponge Docks, to get sponges and other souvenirs

 ### Places to Eat
-- Dunedin Brewery for :tacos: & :beer:
+- Dunedin Brewery for :beer:
 - The Place for sandwiches
 - Demitiri's on the Water